 Christine Caruso has a master’s in education from Point Loma Nazarene University in San Diego, CA and a bachelor’s degree in special education from LeMoyne College in Syracuse.
 Christine previously taught in San Diego at a charter school and at Friendship Collegiate Academy in Washington D.C.
 She attended Montessori training this summer.

-Stephanie began working with Chris Caruso this year.
+Stephanie began working with Chris Caruso in 2013.
 She has a bachelor’s from the University of Vermont in Human Development and Family Studies and a master’s in Social Work from the University at Albany.
 She has worked in a variety of roles helping families as a social worker, with kids in day camp, and as an advocate for children and families at the Berkshire Center for Families and Children.
-She has also served as a substitute for WHMS for the past two years.
+She also served as a substitute for WHMS for two years.